marcocharlie/advice-app/README.md

 make start-frontend
 ```

-The command will download Node Js image, get the dependencies, build the application and run it (in background).
+The command will download Node.js image, get the dependencies, build the application and run it (in background).

 Once the app starts, open `http://localhost:8080` in your browser, where you will be able to make requests to backend server (suggested quaries: `life`,`love`,`cars`,`spiders`,`wine`,`lover`,`smile`).